About this Degree

 - IB: 39 (including core points) with 766 at HL.
 Candidates are required to take Chemistry and at least one of Biology, Physics or Mathematics to Higher Level.

-International34025 GBP/yearTuition FeeBased on the original amount of 34025 GBP per year and a duration of 36 months.
+International36800 GBP/yearTuition FeeBased on the tuition of 36800 GBP per year during 36 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.